 Nicklaus Children's Brain Institute provides state-of-the-art medical and surgical care for a full spectrum of pediatric neurological disorders.
 We have a comprehensive range of specialists, programs and clinics covering the following conditions:

-See Congenital Abnormalities of the Central Nervous System (CNS).
+Please see Congenital Abnormalities of the Central Nervous System (CNS) for further information.

 Anencephaly is a birth defect that affects the developing brain and skull bones of newborn babies.

-Arachnoid cysts are fluid filled sacs or cavities of surrounding cells and collagen, that appear on the arachnoid membrane and can present in many locations on the brain and/or spinal cord.
+Arachnoid cysts are fluid filled sacs or cavities that appear on the arachnoid membrane and can present in many locations on the brain and/or spinal cord.
+Majority of these cysts are discovered incidentally and do not merit surgical intervention but rarely may cause headaches or progressive enlargement of the head.

 When a tear occurs in the lining of one of the body’s arteries, this is known as an arterial dissection.